buu342/N64-UNFLoader/README.md

 ### Building UNFLoader
 <details><summary><b>Building UNFLoader for Windows</b></summary>
-Simply load the project file in Visual Studio 2019 or higher. **The Include folder should already have everything you need for both Windows and Linux**, but if you wish to build/retrieve the libraries yourself:
+Simply load the project file in Visual Studio 2019 or higher. **The Include folder should already have everything you need for both Windows and Linux**.
-<details><summary>pdcurses.lib</summary>
+<details><summary>If you wish to retrieve the libraries yourself or update them</summary>
+**pdcurses.lib**
 * Grab the latest version of PDCurses from [here](https://github.com/wmcbrine/PDCurses).
 * Extract the contents of the zip (preferrably somewhere with no spaces in the file path, like `c:\pdcurses`).
 * Open the Visual Studio Command Prompt (Tools->Command Line->Developer Command Prompt).